wolfedgetech/justuple/README.md

 * Immutable
 * Supports `null`
-* Convertable to and from Java collections
+* Conversion methods to and from Java collections
 * Parameterized member types
 * Comparable, provided member types are `Comparable`
 * Serializable, provided member types are `Serializable`